Creating your personal website using Quarto

 b. add a blog and blog posts to our websites

-c. continue developing your online “brand”
+c. begin developing your “personal brand”

 Additional resources to get you stoked about Quarto